-Cataracts are common in older adults and are associated with aging.
-Smoking and exposure to excessive sunlight are additional risk factors.
-Cataracts can also occur after an eye injury, as a complication of eye disease, after the use of certain medicines, or because of certain medical conditions, such as diabetes.
-Some babies are born with cataracts or have them shortly after birth.
-These are called congenital cataracts.
+Cataracts are common in older adults and are linked to aging.
+Smoking and exposure to too much sunlight are other risk factors.
+Cataracts can also happen after an eye injury, as a result of eye disease, after you use certain medicines, or as a result of health problems such as diabetes.

 Author: Healthwise Staff